ildyria/coq-verif-tweetnacl/paper/reviews-USENIX.md

 Detailed comments for authors
 -----------------------------
 Let me start by stating that I’m no expert but rather an enthusiast hoping to see formal modeling and verification applied in practice.
 I really appreciate this paper on verifying a real crypto implementation.
 As far as validating the particular properties and math representations I cannot comment.
 I did appreciate that the Coq model of X25519 was formally proven to match the mathematical specification, a key property to base any trust in.
 Overall, I appreciate the effort, but as a non-expert I’m left wondering whether or not this was simply an excellent effort of engineering or if we learn anything as a research community.
 From a research project I anticipate taking some new knowledge/idea that would inform me on future endeavors, which is more than simply a verified artifact.
 As such, my recommendation is that this paper must do a better job of *connecting the dots* so the value and technical lessons learned are more clear to the less expert reader.
-More detailed commen ts follow.
+More detailed comments follow.

 **Problem**: The core problem is trusting in the implementation of a key cryptographic algorithm.
 This of course is a critical problem, but it is not clear how it is a research problem.
 What makes this worth a publication at a top tier security conference?
 Things I’m thinking of are, the proof system had to do X,Y, and Z to be correct.
 I presume this paper has things like that (for example, proving the specification seems the most complex and most critical piece).
 Furthermore, it is not clear how [12] has not solved the problem already?
 I get that this work has some deltas to [12] but how much?
 Why isn’t that work enough?
 What’s the gap?
 Is it a conceptual gap, or is it just *do more mathematical modeling and proving*?
 Maybe there is a problem in the way software is structured for verification?
 Maybe mathematical models of this complexity are hard to specify for verification?
 Overall, it isn’t clear what makes this a research problem as opposed to throwing engineering at the problem.
 I presume it does in fact have some research elements.
 This is of course an issue when coming to a community like USENIX Security which doesn’t have many such papers.
 The paper will need to help us bridge this gap.

 **Approach**: The approach is to model the specification in Coq, prove funcational correctness of the C implementation thorough translating to VST and specifying Hoare triples in Coq, and proving the specification matches the model.
 Overall, I am excited about the proof that the model matches the math.
 I am less convinced about the C level translations.